Food justice movement: Black Americans

 Black Americans also experience unequal access to healthy food.
-In the aftermath of slavery, many Black men became landowners, but between 1865 and 1910, some of this land was stolen from them through underhanded legal practices and violent acts.
-Many were also left unable to own any land, resulting in Black people being forced to sharecrop on other people's land.
-White supremacist violence and discriminatory money lending policies, many of which were instituted by the US Department of Agriculture, allowed for White developers to easily acquire properties.
-In 1920, Black Americans owned 14% of American farms.
+In the aftermath of slavery, many black men became landowners, but between 1865 and 1910, some of this land was stolen from them through underhanded legal practices and violent acts.
+Many were also left unable to own any land, resulting in black people being forced to sharecrop on other people's land.
+White supremacist violence and discriminatory money lending policies, many of which were instituted by the US Department of Agriculture, allowed for white developers to easily acquire properties.
+In 1920, black Americans owned 14% of American farms.
 In 2017, that proportion had gone down to 2%.

-The inability to farm and grow one's own food on one's own land precented many communities from achieving a sustainable food system with equal access to good nutrition.
-The executive director of the National Black Food and Justice Alliance, Dara Cooper, stated that for food justice to be achieved within many Black communities, these communities would require the ownership and control of the businesses and institutions that deliver said food.
+The inability to farm and grow one's own food on one's own land prevented many communities from achieving a sustainable food system with equal access to good nutrition.
+The executive director of the National Black Food and Justice Alliance, Dara Cooper, stated that for food justice to be achieved within many black communities, these communities would require the ownership and control of the businesses and institutions that deliver said food.

-Beyond farming discrimination, since the end of the Great Recession, the income disparity between Black and White households widened.
-The intersection of socioeconomic inequality and the racial history of how Black Americans have been allowed to control the production of food creates a higher risk for Black Americans to face food insecurity.
+Beyond farming discrimination, since the end of the Great Recession, the income disparity between black and white households widened.
+The intersection of socioeconomic inequality and the racial history of how black Americans have been allowed to control the production of food creates a higher risk for black Americans to face food insecurity.
 Food mirages explain the concept of grocery stores being present, but healthy items within them being financially out of reach for their customers.